gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 17.61 Seconds to train SVC...
 Test Accuracy of the SVC =  0.9938

-I used the default values for all the parameters for classifier using the LinearSVC() function.
+I used the default values for all the parameters for classifier when using the LinearSVC() function.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 From the FAQ video, I confirmed that most cars seem to lie in a 256 pixel strip between the 400 and 656 rows.
 I restricted the windows to remain within these bounds while sliding.
 I also tested scales of 1, 1.5 and 2.0 and settled on 1.5.
-I tried a search window size of (64x64) and (32x32) which increased the number of search windows and the time taken to process the image.
-I finally settled on a search window size of (96x96) which seemed to detect the cars better.
+I tried a search window size of ``(64x64)`` and ``(32x32)`` which increased the number of search windows and the time taken to process the image.
+I finally settled on a search window size of ``(96x96)`` which seemed to detect the cars better.
+The larger size windows also saved on the processing time considerably.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two values of scale (1.5 and 2.0) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+Ultimately I searched on two values of scale (1.5 and 2.0) using `YCrCb` 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 I settled on a scale of 1.5 which provided a nice result shown in the test images shown below.

 The code to do this lies in the eighth code cell in the notebook.
 The function that generates a list of sliding windows over the 256 high strip in every image is called slide_window.
 This function takes in the image and the bounds of the search and the search window size (96x96) and an overlap of 50%.